21

 • Obsolete criteria have been removed: provision of a DVD player, fax, printer, telephone or bidet in the bathroom, etc.

-• The one star classification is less restrictive: one bathroom for every 8 rooms is now allowed, a clothes hanger can replace the hangers, some criteria are no longer compulsory: a drinks dispenser, flat storage, a "do not disturb" card, a baby bed, etc.
+• The one star classification is less restrictive: one bathroom for every 8 rooms is now allowed, a clothes hook can replace the hangers, some criteria are no longer compulsory: a drinks dispenser, flat-lying storage, a "do not disturb" card, a baby bed, etc.

-• New criteria have been introduced for the higher categories, such as the value of digital media, the number of sockets in the room, the optional private pool/jacuzzi, the independent WC counted from 20%, the spa separate from the massage, the breakfast to go, etc.
+• New criteria have been introduced for the higher categories: assessment of digital resources, number of outlets in the room, optional private pool/jacuzzi, separate toilets counted from 20%, spa separate from massage, takeaway breakfast, etc.

 • Shared facilities: Several nearby establishments (even of different brands) can share: reception, welcome, luggage storage, concierge service, private shuttles, parking, charging points for electric vehicles, catering facilities, wellness, gardens, terraces...provided that clear and transparent information is given to the guest.